Classical Euclidean wormhole solutions in Palatini $f(\tilde{R})$ cosmology: Introduction

 \section{Introduction}

+There are two kinds of classical wormholes: Lorentzian and Euclidean.
+Lorentzian wormholes are known as the vacuum solutions to the Lorentzian Einstein field equations, such as Schwarzschild wormholes or Einstein-Rosen bridges.
+These are {\it real bridges} between different areas of spacetime.
+According to Matt Visser's definition of Lorentzian wormholes: If a Minkowski spacetime contains a compact region $\Omega$, and if the topology of $\Omega$ is of the form $\Omega \sim R \times \Sigma$, where $\Sigma$ is a three-manifold of the nontrivial topology, whose boundary has topology of the form $d\Sigma \sim S^2$, and if, furthermore, the hypersurfaces $\Sigma$ are all spacelike, then the region $\Omega$ contains a quasipermanent intra-universe wormhole \cite{Matt}.

-Classical wormholes are usually considered as Euclidean metrics that consist of two asymptotically flat regions connected by a narrow throat (handle).
-Wormholes have been studied mainly as instantons, namely solutions of the classical Euclidean field equations.
-In general, such wormholes can represent quantum tunneling between different topologies.
+On the other hand, Euclidean wormholes have been studied mainly as instantons, namely solutions of the classical Euclidean Einstein field equations.
+Euclidean wormholes are usually considered as Euclidean metrics that consist of two asymptotically flat regions connected by a narrow throat (handle).
+In general, such wormholes can represent {\it quantum tunneling} between different areas of spacetime having generally different topologies.
 They are possibly useful in understanding black hole evaporation \cite{Haw}; in allowing nonlocal connections that could determine fundamental constants; and in vanishing the cosmological constant $\Lambda$ \cite{Col1}-\cite{Col3}.
 They are even considered as an alternative to the Higgs mechanism \cite{Mig}.
-Consequently, such solutions are worth finding.

-The reason why classical wormholes may exist is related to the implication of a theorem of Cheeger and Glommol \cite{Chee} which states that a {\it necessary} (but not sufficient) condition for a classical wormhole to exist is that the eigenvalues of the Ricci tensor be negative {\it somewhere} on the manifold.
-For example, the energy-momentum tensors of an axion field and of a conformal scalar field are such that, when coupled to gravity, the Ricci tensor has negative eigenvalues.
-However, for a (real) minimally coupled scalar field it is easy to show that the Ricci tensor can never be negative.
-It is shown that the (pure imaginary) minimally coupled scalar field, conformally coupled scalar field, a third rank antisymmetric tensor field and some special kinds of matter sources have wormhole solutions \cite{Gid1}-\cite{Gid5}.
+Consequently, such solutions are of particular importance in the study of quantum aspects of gravity.
+The reason why classical wormholes may exist is related to the implication of a theorem of Cheeger and Glommol \cite{Chee} which states that a {\it necessary} (but not sufficient) condition for a classical wormhole to exist is that the eigenvalues of the Ricci tensor be negative {\it somewhere} on the manifold \cite{Gid1}.

-On the other hand, Euclidean wormhole solutions are provided for some higher-order gravity theories by using the conformal equivalence theorem \cite{Fuk1}-\cite{Fuk6} .
-This theorem shows that the space of solutions of the higher-order gravity theory is conformally equivalent to that of general relativity with a minimally coupled scalar field with self-interacting potential \cite{CET}, \cite{Mae}.